Brigham McCown

-Brigham A. McCown (born July 3, 1966 in Ironton, Ohio) is a former member of the U.S. Senior Executive Service at the United States Department of Transportation.
-He served as chief executive of (2020-2022) the Alyeska Pipeline Service Company which designed, built, operates, and maintains the Trans-Alaska Pipeline System.
-Following retirement from federal service, he worked as an attorney, consultant, and was a Clinical Professor at Miami University.
+Brigham A. McCown (born July 3, 1966, in Ironton, Ohio) is a Business Executive and former U.S. Government Senior Official.

+He is currently a Senior Fellow at Hudson Institute in Washington, DC and a Clinical Professor at Miami University.
+McCown most recently served as chief executive of (2020–2022) the Alyeska Pipeline Service Company which designed, built, operates, and maintains the Trans-Alaska Pipeline System.

 Early life and education

 McCown grew up in rural southern Ohio, graduating from Ironton High School in 1984.
 Thereafter, he attended Miami University in Oxford, Ohio, where he graduated in 1988 with a Bachelor of Arts degree in diplomacy and foreign affairs and obtained a Juris Doctor degree from Northern Kentucky University Salmon P. Chase College of Law in 1997.
 In 2015, he earned a graduate certificate from Stanford University in Energy Innovation and Emerging Technologies, and in 2019, an MBA from the College of William and Mary.